Cuba suffers blackout with millions losing power after national grid fails

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Millions of Cubans navigated their day on Friday in total darkness as the country faced a nationwide blackout after a power plant failed, causing the nation’s electrical grid to disconnect.
+Millions of Cubans were plunged into total darkness as they faced a country-wide blackout after a power plant failed, causing the nation’s electrical grid to disconnect.

 Government officials, who had warned about ongoing blackouts in recent days, implemented emergency measures such as suspending classes, shutting down some state-owned workplaces and canceling non-essential services